sudheerj/javascript-interview-questions/README.md

     ```javascript
     function userDetails(username) {
        if(username) {
-         console.log(salary); // undefined(due to hoisting)
+         console.log(salary); // undefined due to hoisting
-         console.log(age); // error: age is not defined
+         console.log(age); // ReferenceError: Cannot access 'age' before initialization
          let age = 30;
          var salary = 10000;
        }
        console.log(salary); //10000 (accessible to due function scope)
        console.log(age); //error: age is not defined(due to block scope)
     }
+    userDetails('John');
     ```

     **[⬆ Back to Top](#table-of-contents)**

 19. ### What is the reason to choose the name let as a keyword

-    Let is a mathematical statement that was adopted by early programming languages like Scheme and Basic.
-It has been borrowed from dozens of other languages that use let already as a traditional keyword as close to var as possible.
+    `let` is a mathematical statement that was adopted by early programming languages like **Scheme** and **Basic**.
+It has been borrowed from dozens of other languages that use `let` already as a traditional keyword as close to `var` as possible.

     **[⬆ Back to Top](#table-of-contents)**